aimee-mcneil-melville/ToDo-Full-Stack/README.md

 }
 ```

-Next, go back to your terminal window and type `npm test`:
+Next, go back to your terminal window and type `yarn test`:

 ```
    1 passed